apacheignite/documentation/odbc-driver/dml.md

 [block:callout]
 {
   "type": "info",
-  "title": "",
+  "title": "DiscoverySpi was not configured for this node.", "body": "You can read about how to configure it on [Cluster Configuration](doc:cluster-config) page."
-  "body": "`DiscoverySpi` was not configured for this node.
-You can find details on how to configure it" }
+}
 [/block]